vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 ### Testnet disclaimers

-Incentive mechanisms running on the testnet are open to anyone, and although these mechanisms on testnet do not emit real DAT, they cost you test DAT which you must get from a faucet.
-Testnet tokens, including testnet DAT and dataset-specific tokens like testnet GPTDAT, have no value.
+Incentive mechanisms running on the testnet are open to anyone, and although these mechanisms on testnet do not emit real VANA, they cost you test VANA which you must get from a faucet.
+Testnet tokens, including testnet VANA and dataset-specific tokens like testnet GPTDAT, have no value.

 ### Words of Wisdom